How to Say "knack" in Spanish

 Mi abuela me enseñó un truco para que el pan no se seque.

-My grandmother taught me a knack for keeping bread from drying out.
+My grandmother taught me a tip/hack so the bread doesn't dry out.

 Este programa tiene un truco que acelera la descarga de archivos.